-- Mebendazole orally 100 mg (i.e. 1 tablet) twice a day for 3 days if below 5 years and 500 mg as a single dose if 5 years or older.
+- Mebendazole orally 100 mg (1 tablet or 5 ml suspension) twice daily for 3 days if 2 years or younger and 500 mg (1 tablet) as a single dose if older than 2 years.

-- Albendazole as a single dose 200 mg (2 tablets) for children below 2 years and 400 mg for children of 2 years or more.
+- Albendazole as a single dose 200 mg (1 tablet or 5 ml suspension) for children below 2 years and 400 mg (1 tablet) for children of 2 years or more.

 11-8 How can infection with roundworms be prevented?

 - By safely disposing of human faeces (adequate sanitation), e.g. water borne sewerage or correctly built pit latrines